 Then we get a signal of bullish crossover.
 But by the time it signals, the uptrend has already started.
 This signal however worked in favor.

 If a trader had followed the third bearish signal and went short then it would once again trigger a loss.

 The above example shows that despite lagging, one cannot trust the signals given by this indicator.

 Leading Indicators give trade signals when the trend is about to start whereas lagging indicators are those which follow price actions.

 Best Time Periods

-Leading indicators try to predict price by using shorter period timeframe and therefore lead the price movements.
+Leading indicators try to predict price by using a shorter period timeframe and therefore lead the price movements.

 Lagging Indicators give the signal after the trend or reversals.
 One can use them to determine the trend.

 Both leading and lagging indicators have their own set of drawbacks.